 A. EVSE

-EVSE will be purchased and owned by Avista, with an expected depreciable life of ten years.
+EVSE will be qualified by Avista, with an expected depreciable life of five years.

-One or more vendors will be selected for the pilot following requests for proposals.
+Multiple vendors will be selected for the pilot following requests for proposals.
 Standard Level 2 EVSE will be capable of charging at a minimum of 3kW output power.
 In addition, “smartcharger” Level 2 EVSE will be capable of data collection, network communications, and demand response.
-Data collection will include amperage, voltage, date, time, and battery state.
-A limited number of public Level 2 EVSE may be capable of user payment.
+Data collection will include amperage, voltage, date, time, and utilization.
+All public Level 2 EVSE will be capable of user payment.
 DC Fast Charging EVSE will generally be capable of 50kW output power and user payment.

 Installation of some standard (non-networked) EVSE allows Avista to understand costs and operational implications for this category of EVSE, and forms a stronger relationship with the customer whereby a smartcharging EVSE could be more readily installed in the future.
 We anticipate that following the 2-year pilot program installation period, if a longer term installation program is proposed and launched, it will involve a much higher proportion of standard chargers until such time as the market makes available smartchargers at reduced costs, such that overall benefits outweigh costs in a shorter time horizon.
 As stated in the petition, a transition from petroleum to electric vehicle transportation results in net benefits to all customers and society in general.
 For these reasons it is important for Avista to utilize and become familiar with some standard EVSE as part of the pilot program.